 An introduction to the basic coding guidelines of the Current Procedural Terminology (CPT) nomenclature.
-Students will practice the application of CPT/HCPCS codes-validating coding accuracy using clinical information found in the health record.
+Students will practice the application of CPT/HCPCS codes, validating coding accuracy using clinical information found in the health record.
 Current regulations, established guidelines, and ethical principles will be studied and applied to coding cases.
-Encoding systems and software are used.
+Encoder systems, computer assisted coding, and software are used.
 Web-based instruction.
 Prerequisites: BOTE 171 or BIOL 220.
 Corequisites: HIT 180, BIOL 221.
 (S, O)